kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

   3. In the **Members** tab, create a service account for Gardener.

-  4. Download the service account configuration (`kubeconfig.yaml`) and use it to create a Secret in the `compass-system` Namespace with the key `credentials` and the value encoded with base64.

-     ```bash
-     kubectl -n compass-system create secret generic {SECRET_NAME} --from-file=credentials={PATH_TO_KUBECONFIG}
-     ```

-  5. Make a call to the Runtime Provisioner with a **tenant** header to create a cluster on Azure.
+  4. Make a call to the Runtime Provisioner with a **tenant** header to create a cluster on Azure.
 Note that the Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory and that the order of the components matters.

       > **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.